SkymindIO/skil-clients/csharp/docs/DefaultApi.md

             // Configuration.Default.AddApiKeyPrefix("authorization", "Bearer");

             var apiInstance = new DefaultApi();
             var modelHistoryServerId = modelHistoryServerId_example;  // string | Process GUID of the model history server.
-Run `$SKIL_HOME/sbin/skil processes` in a console to find out the model history server GUID. var exampleEntity = new ExampleEntity(); // ExampleEntity | The example to add to the minibatch
+Run `$SKIL_HOME/sbin/skil services` in a console to find out the model history server GUID. var exampleEntity = new ExampleEntity(); // ExampleEntity | The example to add to the minibatch

             try